vincentlaguna/learn-c-cpp/README.md

 - Constructor and Destructor basics
 - Pass by Reference and Pass by Value
 - Referencing and De-Referencing pointers
+- Using pointer to pointers inside an array to sort min/max elements
 - Memory management